top of page

 At Caroline's request, I developed a course in Sacred Journaling to help guide more than one thousand CMED participants through their two-year training to become Certified Archetypal Counselors.
 Few people understand her teachings on the archetypes and the Archetypal Wheels as thoroughly as I do, or know better how to cast charts, do readings, and process the insights that result.

-I have been giving private Archetypal Readings and counseling sessions for 12 years, and have developed my own approach to working with this profound material, with an emphasis on making it more accessible and direct and condensing the material so that you can learn it in a much shorter period of time.
+I have been giving private Archetypal Readings and counseling sessions for more than 15 years, and have developed my own approach to working with this profound material, with an emphasis on making it more accessible and direct.
+By condensing the material, I make it easier for you to learn it in a much shorter period of time.
 This is especially helpful if you want to use Archetypal Counseling in your professional work as a therapist, counselor, or healer.

 Most of the people whom I've helped to gain insight into their Archetypes have been extremely enthusiastic about this work, and have remarked on how well it fits with their desire to understand their lives without endless psychotherapy sessions.
-Many have also said that a familiarity with archetypal patterns has helped them enormously in the work they do as schoolteachers, yoga instructors, life coaches, healers, therapists, artists, actors, writers, and business people.
+Many have also said that a familiarity with archetypal patterns has helped them in the work they do as schoolteachers, yoga instructors, life coaches, healers, therapists, artists, actors, writers, and business people.
 But most of all, they use the insights they learn to see themselves and others in archetypal terms.
-I begin with the basics of Archetypal Counseling, including:

 • The nature of archetypes and how they function within each of us.